 - i.
 A Complete and itemized statement of the allegations against the respondent, including the policy the respondent is charged with violating, and the possible penalties for such a violation; - ii.
-A statement that the parties have the right to attend and participate fully in the hearing including the right: to present their side of the story; to present witnesses and evidence on their behalf; to be represented by an advisor (who may be an attorney, at their own expense) and if the respondent or the complainant does not have an advisor at the hearing, the College must provide an advisor for the limited purpose of cross examination; for their advisor to cross-examine witnesses presenting evidence; for the respondent to remain silent without assumption of responsibility; and - iii.
-A warning that anything said may be used at a non-college hearing (for example, as part of a criminal case). - c.
-Review of Evidence before Hearing i.
-A list of documents or other tangible evidence that the college intends to use at the hearing.
-In the event the College intends to use documents or other tangible evidence at the hearing that was not provided to the parties during the investigation phase the College must provide those materials to the parties and their advisors at least five (5) days prior to commencement of a hearing; and ii.
-A copy of the other party's written response to the investigative report.
+A statement that the parties have the right to attend and participate fully in the hearing including the right: to present their side of the story; to present witnesses and evidence on their behalf; to be represented by an advisor (who may be an attorney, at their own expense) and if the respondent or the complainant does not have an advisor at the hearing, the University must provide an advisor for the limited purpose of cross examination; for their advisor to cross-examine witnesses presenting evidence; for the respondent to remain silent without assumption of responsibility; and - iii.
+A warning that anything said may be used at a non-University hearing (for example, as part of a criminal case). - c.
+Review of Evidence before Hearing

-At least five (5) days prior to the commencement of a hearing, the College will provide the parties and their advisors:
+At least five (5) days prior to the commencement of a hearing, the University will provide the parties and their advisors: